peterot/OnlyCatEventLogger/README.md

 ## Behaviour notes
 - Connects to `gateway.onlycat.com` via Socket.IO with reconnection/backoff.
 Token is sent but never logged.
 - Registers a catch-all handler when available; otherwise listens to common event names and `message`.
 Logs the first two payload samples at INFO.
+- If the library does not expose a catch-all, a low-level packet interceptor captures every event name/payload and forwards it for normalization.
 - Emits a smoke-test event (default `getDevices`) after connect for quick feedback.
 - Each inbound event is normalized into `OnlyCatEvent` and appended to Sheets in near-real-time.
 Value input option is `RAW` to avoid Sheets re-formatting the JSON.
 - Dedupe: in-memory LRU (512 keys) keyed by hash(raw_json + event_time) to reduce duplicates after reconnects.